MrCoderKai/bash-beauty-guide/README.md

 cd ~
 git clone https://github.com/altercation/solarized.git
 ```
 2. Open iTerm2, select `iTerm2->Preferences...->Profiles->Colors->Color Presets...->import`.
-Choose solarized color scheme from downloaded git respository.
+Choose solarized color scheme from downloaded git respository, and find `iterm2-colors-solarized` folder.
 In this case, the path should be `~/solarized/iterm2-colors-solarized`.

 ## Issue
-After setting **solarized** as iTerm2 color scheme, the outputs of command `ls` can not mark file and directory as different colors.
-To solve this issue, please open iTerms, and select `iTerm2->Preferences...->Profiles->Colors`, uncheck **Bold** in **Basic Colors** region.
+After setting **solarized** as iTerm2 color scheme, the outputs of command `ls` can not distinguish file and directory by different colors.
+To solve this issue, please open iTerm2, and select `iTerm2->Preferences...->Profiles->Colors`, uncheck **Bold** in **Basic Colors** region.

 # Install zsh
-Zsh is a shell designed for interactive use, although it is also a powerful scripting language.
+**Zsh** is a shell designed for interactive use, although it is also a powerful scripting language.

-1. Check whether **zsh** is installed or not
+1. Check whether **zsh** has been installed or not

 `zsh --version`